Hugh O'Brian: Film career

-On June 25, 2006, at age 81, O'Brian married his girlfriend of 18 years, Virginia Barber (born circa 1952); it was his first and only marriage.
-The ceremony was held at Forest Lawn Memorial Park with the Rev. Robert Schuller officiating.
-Barber, who had been married once previously, is a teacher by profession and the couple spent their honeymoon studying philosophy at Oxford University.
-O'Brian stated that he believed, "an active mind is as important as an active body."
-O'Brian had one son, Hugh Donald Krampe, by a relationship with photographer Adina Etkes.
-O'Brian died at his home in Beverly Hills, California, on September 5, 2016, at the age of 91.
-Three individuals have since come forward claiming O'Brian was their father.
+O'Brian also appeared in one episode of Murder, She Wrote (1990), one episode of L.A.
+Law (1993) and two episodes of Call of the Wild (2000).

 Hugh O'Brian Youth Leadership Foundation

-O'Brian dedicated much of his life to the Hugh O'Brian Youth Leadership Foundation (HOBY), a nonprofit youth leadership-development program for high-school scholars.
+O'Brian dedicated much of his life to the Hugh O'Brian Youth Leadership Foundation (HOBY), a non-profit youth leadership-development program for high-school scholars.
 HOBY sponsors 10,000 high school sophomores annually through its over 70 leadership programs in all 50 states and 20 countries.
 Since its inception in 1958, over 500,000 young people have participated in HOBY-related programs.

 One high-school sophomore from every high school in the United States, referred to as an "ambassador", is welcome to attend a state or regional HOBY seminar.
 From each of those seminars, students (number based on population) are offered the opportunity to attend the World Leadership Congress.
 In 2008, over 500 ambassadors attended from all 50 states and 20 countries.
 The concept for HOBY was inspired in 1958 by a nine-day visit O'Brian had with famed humanitarian Dr. Albert Schweitzer in Africa.
-Dr. Schweitzer believed, "the most important thing in education is to teach young people to think for themselves."
+Dr. Schweitzer believed "the most important thing in education is to teach young people to think for themselves."